 Again, repeating the theme that the paper already gave me worked great here.
 My kids kept asking what presents were theirs, and since none of them can read yet I felt like I was telling them over and over again.
 I decided to use a photo as a gift tag so that even the non-readers can know which gifts belong to who.

 Yarn with little metallic flecks in it was really pretty when wrapped multiple times.
-I used this tutorial on how to make pompoms and just tied them to the yarn.
 You'll need scissors around to open this guy, but doesn't it look great?

 Tissue paper with confetti behind it over a white box: simple and fun.
 This is extra great because when you shake it the confetti moves around.
 I spread out my piece of tissue paper on the table, sprinkled Christmas confetti on the paper and then places the white box top down on the confetti and then wrapped it as usual.